On the Instability of Fractional Reserve Banking: Results

-\end{proposition} \begin{proof} See Appendix \ref{sec:proof}. \end{proof} Proposition \ref{prop:2cycle} shows that lowering the reserve requirement can induce a two-period cycle under the general trading mechanism.
-However, in general, a two period cycle with $z_1<z_s<z_2$, could be either $z_2>p^*$ or $z_2<p^*$.
-Following the standard textbook method (see \citealp*{azariadisintertemporal}), we can show that if $f'(z_s)<-1$, there exists a two-period cycle in the neighborhood of $z_s$ which includes $z_2<p^*$ case.
-Consider a special case where $-qu''(q)/u'(q)=\eta$, $c(q)=q$ and the buyer makes take-it-or-leave-it (TIOLI) offer.
-The following proposition provides a closed-form expression of $f'(z_s)$.
+then $f'(z_s)<-1$. \end{proposition} \begin{proof} See Appendix \ref{sec:proof}. \end{proof} Since $\chi<\chi_m$ implies $f'(z_s)<-1$, following the standard textbook method (see \citealp*{azariadisintertemporal}), we can show that if $\chi<\chi_m$, there exists a two-period cycle with $z_1<z_s<z_2$.
+Whereas (\ref{eq:cycle2}) is written in terms of $\chi$, this condition can be written in terms of $i$, as follows: